AgenteL007/EP1-OO-2025_1/README.md

    [Descrever aqui as principais pastas do projeto]

 4. **Versão do JAVA utilizada:**
-   [Descrever aqui como versão do JAVA utilizada no projeto.
-Sugestão: `java 21`]
+   A versão utilizada foi o `java 21`.

 ---